bmutafov/keep-me-up/README.md

 This will start the awake process and will run until you stop with with `Ctrl+C`.

 You can create .bat scripts or bash aliases to quickly start and stop the process when needed.

+# Running via executable

+To run via built executables, go to [the releases tab in the repo](https://github.com/mutafow/simple-keep-pc-awake/releases) and download the latest version of the binaries for your machine.
+Then simply run it when you need to keep your PC awake and close it when you don't!